Packers put together complete effort in 22-0 win over Bills

 INJURY REPORT

-Bills WR Kelvin Benjamin had one catch for 34 yards before leaving in the third quarter to be evaluated for a head injury.
-Benjamin absorbed a hard hit from Clinton-Dix on a play that also led to the safety's interception. ...
+WR Kelvin Benjamin had one catch for 34 yards before leaving in the third quarter to be evaluated for a head injury.
+Benjamin absorbed a hard hit from Clinton-Dix on a play that also led the safety's interception. ...
 S Micah Hyde had a disappointing return to Lambeau after leaving in the first quarter with a groin injury.
-Hyde left the Packers as a free agent after the 2016 season. ...
-Packers WR Geronimo Allison left in the third quarter to be evaluated for a concussion.
+Hyde left the Packers as a free agent after the 2016 season.

 UP NEXT